-In other words, it seems rather obvious that Sr. Lucy saw no connection between the vision of the “bishop dressed in white” and the 1981 attempt on the Holy Father’s life.
+In other words, it seems rather obvious that Sr. Lucy saw no connection between the vision of the “bishop dressed in white” and the 1981 attempt on John Paul’s life.

 Even so, the CDF statement asserts the implausible notion that Sr. Lucy wholeheartedly approves of their conclusions, as we shall see.

 The document goes on to provide a report of a private meeting that took place between Sister Lucia, Archbishop Bertone, and Bishop Serafim de Sousa Ferreira e Silva (Bishop of Leiria-Fatima) on 27 April 2000.
 It states:

 When asked: “Is the principal figure in the vision the Pope?”, Sister Lucia replied at once that it was…

 That’s not what she wrote in her (just mentioned) letter of May 1982, much less is this what she conveyed when she committed the vision to paper wherein she plainly stated that she and the other two visionaries had the impression that it was the pope.

 In any case, the CDF statement goes on:

 As regards the passage about the Bishop dressed in white, that is, the Holy Father—as the children immediately realized during the “vision”—who is struck dead and falls to the ground, Sister Lucia was in full agreement with the Pope’s claim that “it was a mother’s hand that guided the bullet’s path and in his throes the Pope halted at the threshold of death” (Pope John Paul II, Meditation from the Policlinico Gemelli to the Italian Bishops, 13 May 1994).